Eastern Gorilla – Gorilla beringei

-The species Gorilla beringei, is listed by the IUCN red list as endangered and its population continues to decline.
-The mountain gorilla subspecies (Gorilla beringei beringei), is critically endangered in a riskier condition to survive, due to the small number of individuals that exist today.
-According to the Red List of the International Union for Conservation of Nature (IUCN), they are only about 300 mature mountain gorilla individuals.
+The species Gorilla beringei is listed by the IUCN red list as endangered, and its population continues to decline.
+The mountain gorilla subspecies (Gorilla beringei beringei) are critically endangered in a riskier condition to survive, due to the small number of individuals that exist today.
+According to the Red List of the International Union for Conservation of Nature (IUCN), there are only about 300 mature mountain gorilla individuals.

 There are approximately 300 mature mountain gorillas left in the wild.

-Their trade is prohibited internationally, and many live in protected areas or national parks that ban their hunting.
-However, it is required a stronger awareness of their importance in the world and the imperative need to keep them alive.
+Their trade is internationally prohibited, and many live in protected areas or national parks that ban their hunting.
+However, it requires a stronger awareness of their importance in the world and the imperative need to keep them alive.

 Below is a comprehensive explanation of the threats and dangers that eastern Gorillas are exposed to.